MIT-LCP/physionet-build/README.md

 ## Running Local Instance Using Django Server

 - Create python environment with python 3.6.
-- Install python packages in `requirements.txt`
+- Install python packages in `requirements.txt`.
-- Install sqlite3: `sudo apt-get install sqlite3`
+- Install sqlite3: `sudo apt-get install sqlite3`.
-- Activate virtual environment
+- Activate virtual python environment.
-- Within the `physionet-django` directory, run: `python manage.py resetdb` to reset the database
+- Within the `physionet-django` directory, run: `python manage.py resetdb` to reset the database and load demo data.
-- Within the `physionet-django` directory, run: `python manage.py runserver`
+- Within the `physionet-django` directory, run: `python manage.py runserver`.

 ## Contribution Guidelines

 - Familiarise yourself with the PEP8 style guidelines: https://www.python.org/dev/peps/pep-0008/
-- Create a branch originating from the `dev` branch, titled after the new feature/change to be implemented
+- Create a branch originating from the `dev` branch, titled after the new feature/change to be implemented.
-- Write tests for your code where possible (see "Testing" section below)
+- Write tests for your code where possible (see "Testing" section below).
+Confirm that all tests pass before making a pull request.
 - Make a pull request to the `dev` branch with a clear title and description of the changes.
 Tips for a good pull request: http://blog.ploeh.dk/2015/01/15/10-tips-for-better-pull-requests/

 ## Testing

-- Unit tests are kept in the `physionet-django/tests` directory
+- Unit tests for each app are kept in their `test*.py` files.
-- To run the unit tests, change to the `physionet-django` directory then run `python manage.py test tests -v2`
+- To run the unit tests, change to the `physionet-django` directory and run `python manage.py test`.
-- To check test coverage, change to the `physionet-django` directory then run `coverage run --source='.' manage.py test tests`.
+- To check test coverage, change to the `physionet-django` directory and run `coverage run --source='.' manage.py test`.
 Next run `coverage html` to generate an html output of the coverage results.
 You may need to `pip install coverage` beforehand.

 ## Database Content During Development